Terms of Engagement

 The hourly rates of our lawyers and paralegals are adjusted periodically to reflect current levels of legal experience, changes in overhead costs and other factors.

 We are often requested to estimate the amount of fees and expenses likely to be incurred in connection with a particular matter.
-Whenever we furnish such an estimate, it is based upon our professional judgment, and always with a clear understanding that it is not a maximum or fixed fee quotation.
+Whenever we furnish such an estimate, it is based upon our professional judgment, and always with a clear understanding that it is not a maximum or fixed fee quote.
 The ultimate cost frequently is more or less than the amount estimated.

 Expenses >

 We typically incur on behalf of our clients certain costs arising in connection with the provision of any legal services.
 These may include advanced disbursements, such as travel expenses, including hotel, mileage, transportation and meal expenses; filing, recording and certification of documents or other materials; deposition, transcription and videotaping costs; and expert witness or consultant charges.
-Client statements will include an accurate itemization of these advanced disbursements.
+Your statement will include an accurate itemization of these advanced disbursements.

 Responses to Audit Letters >